Paulina-Palma/API_project/README.md

-# FastAPI Ship Booking API
+# 🚀FastAPI Ship Booking API

 This project is a RESTful API built using  **FastAPI**  for managing ships, customers, and bookings.
 It allows users to create and manage bookings for different ships and customers.
 The project uses  **PostgreSQL**  for data persistence and  **SQLAlchemy ORM**  for database interactions.
 The project is likely containerized using  **Docker**  for easier deployment and scalability.